Knowledge Store

 DefaultBootstrap#

 DefaultBootstrap populates a store with a standard layout and SKILL.md files that explain each directory to an LLM reader.
-It's designed to be called once per actor:
+It's designed to be called once per agent:

 Resulting layout: